magarenzo/magarenzo/README.md

 # Hi 👋

-I'm Michael, a Senior Technical Advisor at UiPath.
-I enable strategic public sector and commercial customers with customized software solutions.
+My name is Michael and I work at UiPath as a Senior Technical Advisor.
+I enable strategic public sector and commercial customers with custom solutions for their automation programs.
 I am experienced in product development, support, consulting, and professional services.